armory/docs/content/en/continuous-deployment/release-notes/rn-prerelease-armory-spinnaker/armoryspinnaker_v2-30-1-rc1.md

 <!-- Copy/paste known issues from the previous version if they're not fixed.
 Add new ones from OSS and Armory.
 If there aren't any issues, state that so readers don't think we forgot to fill out this section. -->

 ### Kayenta errors on startup
-In some instances Kayenta will error because the *DiscoveryCompositeHealthContributor* does not implement *HealthIndicator.* There is a fix for this that should land in the next dot release.
+In some instances Kayenta will error because the *DiscoveryCompositeHealthContributor* does not implement *HealthIndicator.* There is a fix for this issue that should land in the next dot release.

 **Affected versions**: Armory CD 2.30.0